 Since democracy is a special form of the state its origin cannot be separated from the development of states.
-The development of currently existing states took place essentially along two paths: (i) long historical processes in Europe and parts of Asia (China, Japan, Thailand), and (ii) decolonization and state formation after liberation from European colonial rule.
+The development of currently existing states took place essentially along two paths: (i) long historical processes in Europe and parts of Asia (China, Japan, Thailand), and (ii) decolonisation and state formation after liberation from European colonial rule.
 The chances of developing a democratic form of state increased in accordance with the historical background:

-- 1. In Europe democracies developed first where the ruling feudal elites did not monopolize military, political and economic power (Tilly 1990; Mann 1991).
+- 1. In Europe democracies developed first where the ruling feudal elites did not monopolise military, political and economic power (Tilly 1990; Mann 1991).
 Above all as a result of constant wars with one another they were dependent upon money and credit from the economic elites and therefore had to offer them some say in things.
 As a result, central elements of early democracies developed, such as the right to vote of the property-owning classes and parliamentary budgetary rights.
-These rights and the scope of citizens' rights (first pertaining primarily to males, later to females) slowly and gradually expanded to the extent that affluence, education and the desire to participate in decision-making - not least in relation to class struggles for the emancipation of the rizing working class - spread.
-Where sovereignty was achieved only late (as in central and eastern and in southern Europe) democratization occurred less under the influence of the factors mentioned above than through transnational learning processes.
-In Asia and parts of eastern Europe, on the other hand, states remained feudal for longer, and their transformation had other causes (communist revolutions in Russia and China; American occupation of Japan) and did not universally lead to democratization. - 2.
-In former colonies various state structures developed in accordance with whether white settlers had settled there in larger numbers or
+These rights and the scope of citizens' rights (first pertaining primarily to males, later to females) slowly and gradually expanded to the extent that affluence, education and the desire to participate in decision-making - not least in relation to class struggles for the emancipation of the rising working class - spread.
+These processes did not progress in a linear fashion but rather with many setbacks in an interplay of state building and participation growth (Tilly 2004).
+Where sovereignty was achieved only late (as in central and eastern and in southern Europe) democratisation occurred less under the influence of the factors mentioned above than through transnational learning processes.
+In Asia and parts of eastern Europe, on the other hand, states remained feudal for longer, and their transformation had other causes (communist revolutions in Russia and China; American occupation of Japan) and did not universally lead to democratisation. - 2.
+In former colonies various state structures developed in accordance with whether white settlers had settled there in larger numbers or whether the colonial power had confined itself to an exploitation regime (agrarian and mineral raw materials) (Acemoglu et al. 2001).
+In the first case (USA, Canada, Australia, New Zealand, South Africa), democratic institutions developed, if also with drastically curtailed rights for the native population; in the second case, they did not, or only very weakly.
+This political differentiation is paralleled by an economic one: settler economies had mostly a relatively equal distribution of wealth (above all, land), while in extraction economies control was concentrated on mineral resources or plantations.
+On independence the new elites took over rental sources and defended them straightaway by means of authoritarian regimes (see below).